A home for hedgehogs

 Another way to give hedgehogs a home in our gardens is by putting out a hedgehog box.

-You can build your own by following the Give A Hog A Home link, or you can buy from a whole range of different hog houses on the RSPB Shop.
+You can build your own by following the Give A Hog A Home link.

 Once you've got your box and you're ready to find a place for it in your garden, here are a few things to think about: